cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ### Desired Properties

-- Preservation of uniqueness (two-way peg).
+- Preservation of non-fungibility and uniqueness (i.e., only one instance of the token is *live* across all the IBC-connected blockchains).
-- Preservation of total supply (maintained on a single source chain & module).
 - Permissionless token transfers, no need to whitelist connections, modules, or `classId`s.
 - Symmetric (all chains implement the same logic, no in-protocol differentiation of hubs & zones).
-- Fault containment: prevents Byzantine-inflation of tokens originating on chain `A`, as a result of chain `B`'s Byzantine behaviour (though any users who sent tokens to chain `B` may be at risk).
+- Fault containment: prevents Byzantine-creation of tokens originating on chain `A`, as a result of chain `B`'s Byzantine behavior.

 ## Technical Specification